Set Up Mailgun

 2. Open **Sending**, then open **Domains**.

-3. If the domain you want to use is already listed, open it and confirm it is verified.
-Also note whether the domain belongs to the US region or EU region.
+3. If the sending domain is already listed, open your domain and confirm that Mailgun shows it as verified.
+Also check whether Mailgun lists it in the US region or the EU region.

-4. If the domain is not listed yet, click **Add New Domain**.
+4. If the sending domain is not listed yet, click **Add New Domain**.

-5. Enter the domain you want to send from, such as **mail.example.com** or **example.com**, depending on how your team manages sending domains.
+5. Enter your sending domain, such as **mail.example.com** or **example.com**, based on how your team manages sending domains.

-6. Choose the Mailgun region for the domain.
-Use EU only if your Mailgun account and sending requirements are meant to use the EU region; otherwise use US.
-This choice must match the **API Region** you choose in Mailrith.
+6. Choose the Mailgun region for your domain.
+Choose EU only when your Mailgun account and sending requirements use the EU region; otherwise choose US.
+The region you choose here must match the **API Region** you choose in Mailrith.

-7. If Mailgun asks for DKIM key length, choose the stronger 2048-bit option unless your DNS provider has a specific limitation that prevents it.
+7. If Mailgun asks for DKIM key length, choose the stronger 2048-bit option unless your DNS provider cannot support it.

 8. Click **Add Domain**.

-9. Mailgun will show DNS records for the new domain.
-Open your DNS provider in another tab and add the records Mailgun provides.
-These may include records for sending authentication, tracking, receiving, SPF, DKIM, or verification.
+9. After Mailgun shows DNS records for the new domain, open your DNS provider in another tab and add each record Mailgun provides.
+These records may include sending authentication, tracking, receiving, SPF, DKIM, or verification records.

-10. Return to Mailgun and click **Verify** or wait until Mailgun checks the DNS records.
-Do not continue until Mailgun shows the domain as active or verified.
+10. Return to Mailgun and click **Verify**, or wait for Mailgun to check the DNS records.
+Continue only after Mailgun shows your domain as active or verified.

 11. Open the account menu or profile menu in Mailgun, then open **API Security**.